reficio/soap-ws/README.md

 ### Intro
 Welcome to soap-ws!
 This is a lightweight and easy-to-use Java library that enables handling SOAP message generation and transmission on a purely XML level. soap-ws is based on four main abstractions:

-* WsdlParser can easily parse your WSDL and produce SoapBuilders,
+* Wsdl can easily parse your WSDL and produce SoapBuilders,
 * SoapBuilder can generate SOAP messages directly in the XML format,
 * SoapClient can be used to transmit a SOAP message over HTTP(s) to a web-service endpoint,
 * SoapServer can be leveraged to process SOAP messages and and respond to them.